nina8799/FHSTP/downloadCsv/README_hearing_tracker.md

 - Data is stored locally in your browser (localStorage).
 It does not leave your computer.
 - Chart uses Chart.js via CDN; internet access is required to load the library.

+Interpretation note
+- Lower dB values indicate better hearing.
+On the chart, a downward trend (values decreasing over time) therefore represents improvement, and an upward trend represents deterioration.

+Axis orientation (fixed)
+- The chart uses a fixed orientation: the bottom of the chart shows the highest (worst) dB values and the top shows 0 dB (best).
+Visual upward trends therefore represent improvement.
+This orientation is fixed and cannot be changed by the user.

 Files
 - `hearing_tracker.html` — UI and canvas
 - `hearing_tracker.js` — logic and Chart.js data wiring